microsoft/OmniParser/README.md

 **OmniParser** is a comprehensive method for parsing user interface screenshots into structured and easy-to-understand elements, which significantly enhances the ability of GPT-4V to generate actions that can be accurately grounded in the corresponding regions of the interface.

 ## News
+- [2025/1] V2 is coming.
+We achieve new state of the art results (39.5%) on [Screen Spot Pro](https://github.com/likaixin2000/ScreenSpot-Pro-GUI-Grounding/tree/main) with OmniParser v2 (will be released soon)!
+Read more details [here](https://github.com/microsoft/OmniParser/tree/master/docs).
-- [2024/11/26] We release an updated version, OmniParser V1.5 which features 1) more fine grained/small icon detection, 2) prediction of whether each screen element is interactable or not.
+- [2024/11] We release an updated version, OmniParser V1.5 which features 1) more fine grained/small icon detection, 2) prediction of whether each screen element is interactable or not.
 Examples in the demo.ipynb.
 - [2024/10] OmniParser was the #1 trending model on huggingface model hub (starting 10/29/2024).
 - [2024/10] Feel free to checkout our demo on [huggingface space](https://huggingface.co/spaces/microsoft/OmniParser)! (stay tuned for OmniParser + Claude Computer Use)
 - [2024/10] Both Interactive Region Detection Model and Icon functional description model are released!
 [Hugginface models](https://huggingface.co/microsoft/OmniParser)